krishangupta33/krishangupta33/readme.md

 - 👯 I’m looking to collaborate on **Data Science Projects**

-- 👨‍💻 All of my projects are available at [krishangupta.info](krishangupta.info)
+- 👨‍💻 All of my projects are available at [https://krishangupta.info](https://krishangupta.info)

-- 📝 I regularly write articles on [krishangupta.info/blog](krishangupta.info/blog)
+- 📝 I regularly write articles on [https://krishangupta.info/blog](https://krishangupta.info/blog)

-- 💬 Ask me about **Data analysis, Machine Learning**
+- 💬 Ask me about **Data Science, Analysis and Engineering**

 - 📫 How to reach me **krishan.gupta@mail.mcgill.ca**

-- 📄 Know about my experiences [https://drive.google.com/drive/folders/1eJYdPXvbNjrDlxGcnX4Q0nMPFJrN73fa](https://drive.google.com/drive/folders/1eJYdPXvbNjrDlxGcnX4Q0nMPFJrN73fa)
+- 📄 Know about my experiences [https://shorturl.at/dkEKW](https://shorturl.at/dkEKW)

-- ⚡ Fun fact **Remarkable ability to effortlessly mingle with people from all walks of life, making every social gathering feel like a lively and inclusive celebration!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">